 - Holiday Inn Express & Suites West Ocean City and Ocean City Comfort Suites are both newer, budget-friendly hotels in West Ocean City.
 Both hotels offer pools and have suites available.
 (Full disclosure, I have only seen them from the outside.)

 - There is also an endless number of hotels and condos available in the main part of Ocean City, MD if you want to be closer to the action.
-Visit Ocean City’s official website for accommodation options.
+Search for hotels in Ocean City, MD here.

 Camping in West Ocean City